 Cooking pans are essential tools in the kitchen, but they don't last forever.
 According to TheKitchn, you can expect about five years from your non-stick pots and pans; it's time to remove anything with a surface that is pitted or starts to peel.
 A good rule of thumb is to replace them approximately every five years.
 When they start to appear deformed, discolored, or scratched, be sure to stop using them.

-If you're looking for replacement frying pans, check out our guide to all available pan types.
-But medical experts say what you cook can affect more than just if the food stays crispy or burns.
+If you're looking for replacement frying pans, there are great affordable options available.
+But it's not just about the longevity of your cookware; medical experts say what you cook can affect more than just if the food stays crispy or burns.
 Some materials in pans, pots, and baking dishes have the potential to expose you and your family to toxins.
 Your old pots and pans can do their job, but they may not cook as well as they should.

 Ceramic and non-stick pans should be replaced every 2 to 5 years, as their coating will eventually wear off.
 With enough care and attention on your part, a copper, cast iron, carbon steel, or stainless steel frying pan can last a lifetime.
 When it comes to non-stick pans, choose one or two more used ones and replace them first with a safer option.
 Unless you want to scratch the coating of the pan and need to buy a replacement one, you should only use silicone or wooden spatulas to turn and stir the food in it.